Skip to content

 Equipment Summary

-Since 2016, my 1-inch-sensor Sony RX10 IV and III cameras have preserved publishable image quality while radically extending optical zoom range to 25x power.
+Since 2016, my 1-inch-sensor Sony RX10 III and version IV cameras have preserved publishable image quality while radically extending optical zoom range to 25x power.
 Back in 2012-2016, I enjoyed the 24-megapixel (MP) APS-C sensor in Sony A6300 and predecessor NEX-7 using Sony’s 18-200mm SteadyShot lens (27-300mm equivalent).
 Before that, Nikon gear served beautifully over 11 years, including Nikon D5000 APS-C with 18-200mm VR II lens.
 I refined my craft in 1978−97 with the classic Olympus OM-1N 35mm-film camera.
 But switching to digital Canon PowerShot cameras from 2003-07 rejuvenated my work with instant feedback and more freedom from the tripod.
-My online portfolio includes images from 1981-present. – Tom Dempsey
+My online portfolio includes images from 1981–present. – Tom Dempsey

 See my latest recommendations: BEST TRAVEL CAMERAS REVIEW.